eddsteel/bookbot/README.md

 - If you specify an `S3_BUCKET` variable, the scraper will upload to it, using `aws s3`.
 - run `scripts/spider-notebook.sh`

+## Add quotes manually

+You can add manual quotes to `.yaml` files (one per book), see [./manual/black-jacobins.yaml](black-jacobins.yaml) for the format.
+You should set `$MANUAL_DIRECTORY` to the directory containing these yaml files.

 ## S3